bertofurth/Seagate-Central-Debian/README.md

 come back up with the same DHCP assigned IP address it had while running Seagate Central native firmware.
-If this is the case then you should see a message appear in your browser indicating that the unit has upgraded to Debian and what the unit's IP address is.
+If this is the case then you should see a message appear in your browser indicating that the unit has upgraded to Debian and what the unit's new IP address is.

 If no such status message appears or if the unit's IP address appears to have changed then the first thing to try is to type the following URL in you browser